 Videocon Industries reports Q3FY25 loss, auditor issues disclaimer

-Videocon Industries Limited reported a standalone net loss of ₹24,898.56 million for Q3FY25, with revenue at ₹1,576.97 million.
-The nine-month loss stood at ₹71,401.31 million.
-Statutory auditors issued a disclaimer of opinion due to insufficient evidence and missing records.
+Videocon Industries Limited reported a standalone net loss of ₹24,898.56 million for Q3FY25, with revenue from operations at ₹1,576.97 million.
+The statutory auditor, G A M P & Co., issued a disclaimer of opinion due to the non-availability of pre-CIRP records and insufficient audit evidence.
+The company remains under CIRP, with trading suspended on exchanges since June 2021.

 *this image is generated using AI for illustrative purposes only.